On Cloitre's hiccup sequences: Beatty sequences and beyond

 Out of the 21 hiccup sequences in Table~\ref{tbl:1}, there are 16 that satisfy this condition.
 Out of the remaining 5 sequences, 3 have parameter $y=1$, namely $(0,1,1,3), (0,1,1,4),$ and $(0,3,1,3)$.
 The morphisms that generate these sequences are not primitive, as we saw Equation~\ref{eq:adjacency} above.
 We already mentioned that the $(0,1,1,3)$-hiccup sequence \seqnum{A080578} is a morphic sequence that is not automatic.
 It is example 16 in \cite{allouche2022}.
-By the same argument, it is possible to show that $(0,x,1,z)$-hiccup sequences are not automatic.

-We will consider the $(0,2,4,2)$-hiccup sequence \seqnum{A284753}, which is a relatively recent addition to the OEIS.
+By the same argument, it is possible to show that $(0,x,1,z)$-hiccup sequences are not automatic. \medbreak From the remaining two hiccup sequences that are non-Beatty we consider the $(0,2,4,2)$-hiccup sequence \seqnum{A284753}, which is a relatively recent addition to the OEIS.
 It is equal to $1+\seqnum{A086398}$ by Lemma~\ref{lem:1xyz2}, and has some interesting properties.
 In the comments on this sequence on the OEIS, Dekking proves that it is equal to 2 times \seqnum{A026363}.
 Kimberling conjectures that $-2<(1+\sqrt 3)n-a(n)<3$, and Dekking remarks that $(1+\sqrt 3)n-a(n)$ is bounded by a result of Adamczewski~\cite{adamczewski2004}, where $a(n)$ is \seqnum{A284753}.
-We explore the sequence with the assistance of the automatic theorem prover \texttt{Walnut}~\cite{shallit2022}.
+We explore the sequence with the assistance of the automatic theorem prover \texttt{Walnut}~\cite{mousavi, shallit2022}.

 Schaeffer, Shallit, and Zorcic~\cite{schaeffer2024} proved that the first-order logical theory of quadratic Beatty sequences with addition is decidable.
 We apply their ideas to study \seqnum{A284753}.
 This hiccup sequence is purely morphic and generated by $0\mapsto 01,\ 1\mapsto 0001$.
 We used Ollinger's licofage toolkit~\cite{licofage}, which is described in Carton et al.~\cite{carton2025}, to convert the morphism to a Dumont-Thomas numeration system for \texttt{Walnut}.
 The base of the numeration system corresponds to the lengths of the iterated substitution words